nlppln/nlppln/docs/creating_workflows.rst

 		wf.save('anonymize.cwl')

+This workflow finds named entities in all Dutch text files in a directory.
+Named entities are replaced with their type (PER, LOC, ORG).
+The output consists of text files and a csv file that contains the named entities that have been replaced.

 The workflow creation functionality in ``nlppln`` is provided by a library called `scriptcwl <https://github.com/NLeSC/scriptcwl>`_.
 For a more detailed explanation